 - cortex moutan

 Chasteberry, or vitex, is taken for heavy menstrual bleeding, painful periods, and other symptoms.
-This herbal remedy helps to balance hormone levels.
+However, there isn’t much research on its efficacy.

 Some treatments your doctor may recommend include: